niacobel/CHAINS/docs/source/control_launcher.overview.rst

 where

 - ``source`` is the directory created by ``CONTROL LAUNCHER`` and named after the source file (minus a possible extension)
-- ``data`` is the directory containing all the data files created during the :ref:`system modelling <system_modelling>` step.
+- ``data`` is the directory containing all the data files created during the :ref:`system modelling <system_modelling>` and :ref:`determining the transitions <determining_transitions>` steps.
 - ``source_file`` is a copy of the source file.
-- ``source.log`` is an output file containing the details of the treatment of this source file by ``CONTROL LAUNCHER`` (the extracted molecular properties, the considered transitions, etc.)
+- ``source.log`` is an output file containing the details of the treatment of this source file by ``CONTROL LAUNCHER`` (the extracted molecular properties, the considered transitions, etc.).
 - ``transitionX_configX`` is the job subdirectory from which the job will be submitted to the job scheduler.
 - ``configX.yml`` is a copy of the configuration file.
 - ``job_script.sh`` and ``param.nml`` are the files created by the :doc:`rendering process <control_launcher.rendering>`.
-- ``transitionX_configX.log`` is an output file containing the details of the treatment of this transition-configuration combination by ``CONTROL LAUNCHER`` (the used job scale, the files created, etc.)
+- ``transitionX_configX.log`` is an output file containing the details of the treatment of this transition-configuration combination by ``CONTROL LAUNCHER`` (the used job scale, the files created, etc.).

 ..
 Hyperlink targets